 - Select your preferred format type under the heading ‘format type’.

 You can also call the National Contact Centre on 1800 800 110 to update your communication preferences.

 How do I organise other NDIS documents in an alternate accessible format?

-If you receive correspondence, for example a letter from the NDIS about your plan or a plan review, you can contact your planner, LAC or phone the NDIA to request the letter be converted into your preferred accessible alternate format.
+If you receive correspondence, for example a letter from the NDIS about your plan or a plan reassessment, you can contact your planner, LAC or phone the NDIA to request the letter be converted into your preferred accessible alternate format.

 Will it cost me anything?